With the vast amounts of data available today, marketers need to apply human analysis to extract strategy from the data presented.

 2. There may be infrastructure issues.

 If your business is based in a developed, industrialized part of the world, you may take some aspects of market research for granted.
 Things like reliable postal services, easy access to large venues for focus groups, and widespread internet connectivity are not a given in many parts of the world, which can significantly impact your research.
+World Bank conducted a study assessing the impact of infrastructure on economic growth and competitiveness and discussed in depth how inadequate infrastructure in certain regions can hinder market research efforts.

 Working in a new overseas market entails new infrastructure challenges.
 For example, in a country with poor smartphone coverage, you’re unlikely to have much success with in-app surveys or SMS questionnaires.
 These challenges can quickly mount up and lead to unexpected delays or setbacks in your research.